IBM/rotisserie/docs/architecture/app.md

 has been flagged, which goes against the design of having an application which automatically switches between streams.

-If a whitelist is defined and there are matches between streams on the whitelist and streams in the Twitch response, that list eventually becomes the list returned.
+If a allowlist is defined and there are matches between streams on the allowlist and streams in the Twitch response, that list eventually becomes the list returned.
-If a blacklist is defined and there are matches between streams on the blacklist and streams in the Twitch response, those streams are excluded from the returned list.
+If a blocklist is defined and there are matches between streams on the blocklist and streams in the Twitch response, those streams are excluded from the returned list.
 The list of objects is then flitered down to just include display names of streams.
 This list is logged to the console and returned to `updateStreamsList()`.